excess-project/cluster-power-tools/README.txt

  without even the implied warranty  of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 =======================================================
-This package  provides  functionality  of high-resolution profiling and analysis of power consumption in a computer cluster.
+This package  provides description, functionality and services of high-resolution profiling and analysis of power consumption in a computer cluster.
 See ./power-measurement-system/Readme.txt for the details.
 ======================================================

 ======================================================